 About time someone spoke up about this nonsense.

 Despite compression, dedupe and other ways people try to reduce and manage the amount of data that they store, it still seems that many storage infrastructure managers tend to waste many thousands of pounds just by using it according to the vendor’s best practice.
-I spend a lot of my time with clustered file-systems of one type …
+I spend a lot of my time with clustered file-systems of one …

 About time someone spoke up about this nonsense.